rte-france/Grid2Op/README.md

 - python 3.7
 - python 3.8
 - python 3.9

-Note that, at time of writing, "numba" which accelerates the computation of the powerflow for the default "powerflow solver" is not available for python 3.9 (more information at https://github.com/numba/numba/issues/6345).
+- python 3.10

-On all of these cases, we tested grid2op on all available numpy version >= 1.18.
+On all of these cases, we tested grid2op on all available numpy version >= 1.18 (**nb** available numpy versions depend on python version).

+The complete test suit is run on linux with the latest numpy version on python 3.8.

 ## Known issue